sourcegraph/about/blogposts/grpc-in-production-alan-shreve.md

 ## So let's use gRPC to build a cache service

-gRPC is a "high-performance open-source universal RPC framework."
+gRPC is a "high-performance open source universal RPC framework."

 Let's build a caching service together using gRPC.